Your resource for data & insights on the global fur trade.

 USA fur trade overview

-However, the country remains heavily reliant on foreign imports for tanned fur and especially for fur fashion, importing nearly $115 million in furskin apparel—mainly from Italy—while exporting just a fraction of that.
+However, the country remains heavily reliant on foreign imports for tanned fur and especially for fur fashion, importing over $103 million in furskin apparel—mainly from Italy—while exporting just a fraction of that.

 These figures reflect a clear trade model: the U.S. exports raw wild fur, but depends on international processing to complete the fur supply chain.